Strokes in Cats

 What is the treatment?

-Treatment is quite complex and there is no guarantee of complete success.
-It is important to find the underlying cause of the stroke if possible.
-The use of thrombolytic drugs (clot-busters) as are used in human medicine have not been established in animals.
+Treatment is complex and there is no guarantee of complete success.
+It is important to find the underlying cause of the stroke, if possible.
+Thrombolytic drugs (clot-busters) are used in human medicine, but their use has not been established in animals.

 What is the prognosis?

-Some cats will recover most of their motor functions and movement, though treatment of the underlying cause for the stroke plays a big part in the cat’s ultimate prognosis Your veterinarian will help you assess progress and plan remedial action.
+Some cats will recover most of their motor functions and movement, though treatment of the underlying cause of the stroke plays a big part in the cat’s ultimate prognosis.
+Your veterinarian will help you assess progress and plan remedial action.

 Related Articles